-Child Safety Seat Technicians: We have one certified child seat technician who have received 40 hours of training in child seat installation.
+Child Safety Seat Technicians: We have three certified child seat technician who have received 40 hours of training in child seat installation.
 This is a free service and is highly recommended to all parents who have children under 8 years old or 80 pounds.
 We see over 90% of child seats installed incorrectly.
 Could yours be one of them?
 Contact Officer Janosko at (973) 398-5000 ext 251, Officer Haffner at extension 247 or Officer Cirri at extension 261

 Fingerprint and DNA sample for children: Just call (973) 398-5000 ext 251 and you can obtain a fingerprint kit and DNA sample kit for your children.
 We do not collect the kits.
 You hold onto the kits in case your child is ever missing.